Trump Super Fan Hosts ‘Miss Holocaust Survivor’ Beauty Pageant

-JERUSALEM—Ten survivors of the Nazi genocide are taking part in the first global contest to crown the winner of the Miss Holocaust Survivor Beauty Pageant.
+JERUSALEM—Ten survivors of the Nazi genocide have taken part in the first global contest to crown the winner of the Miss Holocaust Survivor Beauty Pageant.

-The finalists are in their 70s, 80s and 90s and were whittled down from 400 entrants.
-The contestants—who were born all across Europe from France to Romania—will walk the runway and make short speeches on Tuesday before a 2,000-strong crowd in Jerusalem and a live online broadcast.
+The 12 finalists, all in their 70s, 80s and 90s, were whittled down from 400 entrants.
+The contestants—who were born all across Europe from France to Romania—walked the runway and made short speeches on Tuesday before a 2,000-strong crowd in Jerusalem and a live online broadcast.
+In the end, Selena Steinfeld, 86, of Haifa was declared the winner.

-Online voters are being asked to rate each of the women out of ten with a clickable yellow star.
+Online voters were asked to rate each of the women out of ten with a clickable yellow star.

-The event is organized by Yad Ezer l’Haver, a Haifa based charity that provides care and lodging for Holocaust survivors.
-It is funded by evangelical Trump super fan Mike Evans, whose Friends of Zion Museum in Jerusalem is hosting the gala.
+The event was organized by Yad Ezer l’Haver, a Haifa based charity that provides care and lodging for Holocaust survivors.
+It is funded by evangelical Trump super fan Mike Evans, whose Friends of Zion Museum in Jerusalem hosted the gala, and who presented the award to the winner.

 Evans is best known for his fanatical support of former President Donald Trump and former Israeli Prime Minister Benjamin Netanyahu.
 Last June, he warned that Israel was likely to lose the support of American evangelicals if it allowed “rabid dogs” Naftali Bennett and Yair Lapid—now the country’s prime minister and foreign minister—to “crucify” Netanyahu.